-Howard Dobson enters his fifth season as an assistant coach at LSU.
+Howard Dobson enters his sixth season as an assistant coach at LSU.
 He serves as the program's hitting coach and assists with recruiting.

 Known in some circles as one of the best hitting instructors in the nation, the 2015 Tigers set five team statistical records on the way to Dobson's fourth trip to the Women's College World Series, while producing two of the most prolific home run hitting teams LSU has ever seen.
 LSU finished the season setting a new team record with a .335 batting average, .523 slugging percentage and .425 on-base percentage, driving in a record 392 RBIs and scoring 428 times.
 The squad finished two homers shy of tying the record set last season with 63, including having the first trio of players with multiple home runs since the mid-2000's and just the second time ever.

 Seven of eight LSU starters finished the 2015 year with a batting average above .300, with two nearly breaking a 15-year-old record in the process hitting above .400 in Bianka Bell and Bailey Landry.
 LSU produced a record five NFCA All-Americans led by Bell on the first team, with Landry and Sahvanna Jaquish landing on the second team.
 Bell was named the Louisiana Hitter of the Year becoming the fourth player to win that award ever at LSU, while also earned a spot with her coach on the USA Softball Senior Women's National Team.

 Since joining the staff, Dobson has helped lead a resurgence of the Tiger offense in a big way, as the 2014 team earned the second highest team batting average in program history at .314, while the squad's 65 home runs were the most in a single year as a group in program history.
 LSU turned in a 65-point improvement in batting average from the 2012 to 2013 season, improving it another 30 points to jump from .220 to .314 during that span.